Top Ten Best Books of All Time

 "They float, Georgie, and when you're down here with me, you'll float too!"

 Of course, this is on here.
-It's a huge horror story that became even more popular when the recent movie "IT" came out.
-I haven't read the book, but I've read about it that keeps me on the edge of my seat and gives me goosebumps all over.
+It's a huge horror story that became even more popular when the recent movie "IT" was released.
+I haven't read the book, but what I've read about it keeps me on the edge of my seat and gives me goosebumps all over.

 20 The Grapes of Wrath - John Steinbeck